 Maintenance and Testing

 Maintenance and testing of all AED units shall be conducted in accordance with the manufacturer’s specifications.
-Records of maintenance and testing shall be maintained for each AED unit and shall be reviewed annually by Environmental Health and Safety during the building inspection.
+Records of maintenance and testing shall be maintained for each AED unit and shall be reviewed annually by EHS during the building inspection.
 Each trained user shall be given a copy of the manufacturer’s maintenance and testing requirements.
 A copy of the requirements shall also be kept with the AED and in a central location of the facility.

 After using an AED, follow the manufacturer’s instructions before placing the AED back into service.